badgerloop-software/github-tutorial-fall21/README.md

  ## Steep 5.5: A Better Way

- When working with several files, it gets tedious to add every single file for one commit.
+ When working with several files, it gets tedious to list every single file for one commit.
 An easier way to commit several files is to run the `git commit` command with the `-am` flag.
 As we learned eariler `-m` means you're adding a message to your commit.
-The `-a` flag means you want to add all untracked files.
-You could combine steps 3 and 4 by only using this command.
+The `-a` flag means you want to commit all changed files.
  ```
  Bucky@Badgerloop~$: git commit -am "Added Eric.txt to mark my contribution"
  [Eric_tutorial (root-commit) b345d9a] Added Eric.txt to mark my contribution